marikomakhm/ada-project/TrovatelliT.github.io/text.md

 	spearman :  0.5385112508104001 ; p-val:  8.959416567754556e-09

 Even if on this graph the correlation are smaller, it is can better see the pattern that the number are suggesting.
 We observe that countries where the GDP is higher appear more often in the Panama Papers.
 Again, this is what we would intuitively predict.
-Richer countries have usually better infrastructure and services therefore tend to have higher tax and therefore have a system to ensure that the taxes are actually collected.
+Richer countries have usually better infrastructure and therefore have a system to ensure that the taxes are actually collected.
 This provides a much larger incentive for people to try to evade this systems by any means they can, which leads to scandals such as this one.